 Measure out the rest of your ingredients, too!

-When you’ve gotten these things done, store the ingredients/parts in food safe storage containers in the fridge.How do I store leftovers?
-Store the pasta in a food safe storage container in the fridge.
-Store the steak separately, if you can!
-We’ve also kept a large bowl of this pasta in the fridge, covered with plastic wrap.Can this pasta dish be reheated?
-Yes, it absolutely can be!
-Since it’s got a creamy sauce, you will add a little beef broth before reheating in the microwave.
+When you’ve gotten these things done, store the ingredients/parts in food safe storage containers in the fridge.How to store leftovers: Store the pasta in an airtight storage container in the refrigerator.
+Store the steak separately if you can!
+How to reheat leftovers: Add a little beef broth before reheating in the microwave.
 Heat the pasta for 30-60 seconds, stir, and then potentially heat more, depending on the temperature.
-You can reheat the Panorama ribeye in the microwave with the pasta, too, though I recommend storing it separately and letting it come to room temperature before eating (instead of heating in the microwave and getting a little tough or overcooked.)
+You can reheat the ribeye in the microwave with the pasta, too, though I recommend storing it separately and letting it come to room temperature before eating (instead of heating in the microwave and getting a little tough or overcooked.)